Four states represented in this year's recruiting class

-Dr. Melissa (Missy) Price enters her fifth year as head coach and seventh overall at Nevada.
+Dr. Melissa (Missy) Price logged her sixth year as head coach and eighth overall at Nevada in 2015.
 In May of 2010 she graduated with a Ph.D. in sport psychology from the University of Virginia.

 Price obtained her NSCAA Premier Diploma, the highest coaching certification given by the coaches association, in January of 2012.

-Price's 2012 squad improved with a 7-10-3 record in its first season as a member of the Mountain West.
-Price led the team into the Mountain West Tournament, defeating Boise State 1-0 in the quarterfinal round.
+Playing in its first season in the Mountain West in 2012, Price's squad improved with a 7-10-3 record.
+She led the team into the Mountain West Tournament, defeating Boise State 1-0 in the quarterfinal round.

 In her first season at the helm, Price incorporated four true freshmen into a team with plenty of senior leadership.
 Seven student-athletes played their final season for the Pack, closing out careers that saw five of them named to at least one all-WAC team and totaled 22 all-WAC Academic and Athletic honors.

 As a team in 2010, Nevada did most of its damage in the second half, scoring 16 of their 25 regular time goals in the second frame.
 In total, the Pack scored 27 times in 2010 on 247 shots for 1.42 goals per game.
 The additional two tallies each came in the second overtime period of their respective matches.

-Before taking the head coaching job last season, Price spent the previous two seasons as an assistant coach at Nevada primarily working with the goalkeepers.
+Before taking the head coaching job, Price spent the previous two seasons as an assistant coach at Nevada primarily working with the goalkeepers.
 In 2009, Price helped lead the Pack to the most conference wins in program history (5) as the team made an appearance in the finals of the WAC Tournament for only the second time in program history.
 During her first year as an assistant coach with Nevada in 2008, Price helped lead the team to its fourth consecutive WAC Tournament appearance.
 She team's goalkeepers that season, Marie Cove and Sarah Hunt, combined for four shutouts during the season.

 Prior to joining the staff at Nevada, Price served as an assistant women's soccer coach at the University of Virginia, the University of Illinois and most recently at the University of Miami.
 She has assisted in leading her teams to a total of four NCAA Tournament appearances.